bakedziti420/tdd-and-mocha/readme.md

 <!-- Half-mast -->

 Add an expectation to the dog that, "allows the reading and writing of a hunger level".
-When complete, ensure the tests are writing correctly by watching them fail.
+When complete, ensure the tests are written correctly by watching them fail.
 Finally implement the code that passes the new expectation.

 <details><summary>Example solution</summary>